shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 Minkowski space is natural.

-The first part of this article presents the core intuition behind Hodge duality and is meant to be quite easy to follow.
-Next comes a shaping operation:
-Preparing the generalization to any number of dimensions and metric signatures.
+The first part of this article presents the core intuition behind Hodge duality in 3--dimensional Euclidean space and is meant to be easy to follow.
+Next comes a shaping operation: Preparing the generalization to any number of dimensions and metric signatures.
 I lay out the relation between the exterior product, matrix determinant, surface, volume and hypervolume.
 This will permit to generalize the inner product to k--vectors.
 Finally, I systematically calculate of the Hodge duals of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.

-For an efficient method to calculate the Hodge dual, as well as calculating the inner product on k--forms, have a look at the article :ref:`Hodge dual computations`.
+For a straightforward method using the interior product :math:`⌟` to calculate the Hodge dual of k--forms, have a look at the page :ref:`Hodge dual computations`.
+This article also provides an easier method to calculate the inner product between k--forms.

-This discussion assumes you, the reader, have a solid understanding of vector and tensor calculus, as well as familiarity with the exterior product and Élie Cartan's differential forms.
+This discussion assumes you have a solid understanding the exterior product and Élie Cartan's differential forms.

-I systematically use within this pages a toolbox of concepts and notations that I dub the Cartan-Hodge formalism.
-The notation is quite standard and should be widely recognized.
-In this page, basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:
+Notations in this page are standard and should be widely recognized.
+See that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:

 .. math::